 For much of the 20th century, migraine was thought to be due to vascular dysregulation.
 However, neural imaging studies in the 1980’s and 1990’s showed this was unlikely to be that cause.

 Research now tell us that the primary driver of migraine is potentially neuronal dysfunction.
-That is the brain is working differently in people who get migraine.

-That begins to make sense of the frustrating fact of why our apparent triggers don’t always set off a migraine episode.
+Suddenly, that begins to make sense of the frustrating fact of why our apparent triggers don’t always set off a migraine episode.

-For instance, have you ever wondered why eating chocolate sometimes gives you migraine and other times it doesn’t?
+One quick example.
+Ever wondered why eating chocolate sometimes gives you migraine and other times it doesn’t?

 Turns out it isn’t the chocolate.
 Instead the chemical changes that take place in the brain prior to you getting migraine symptoms are already in progress.
 You enjoying a bite of chocolate is coincidental.
-That said it is totally understandable why we make these connections.
-Why wouldn’t we want to make sense of the reasons why our migraine symptoms kick off?

 Related: Roadblocks to Reducing Migraine